Imagine you are at the top of a snowy hill.

 - The core principles behind Lean UX is to test and learn quickly and create a shared understanding in small teams

 - The initial workshops are a jumping-off point; the real work comes from getting out of the building and testing your assumptions.

-Pre-order the physical Workshop Tactics deck which includes all of the online tactics in beautiful card form.
-Most importantly, it comes with the Workshop Strategy system.
-This system helps you and your team confidently follow the Lean UX process together.
+Get the physical Workshop Tactics deck which includes all of the online tactics in beautiful card form.
+Confidently follow the Lean UX process together.